ChrisHerrera90/Complete-AWS-Cloud-Security-Architecture-Design-and-Splunk-Detection-Against-Simlulated-Attacks/Phase 5 - Security Monitoring Features Deployment/Phase 5 README.md

 ## 🎯 Main Target Goals for this Phase:
 - Add my Windows EC2 workstations to Active Directory with group policies
-- Create a new AWS user with an attatched IAM role that allows them to setup AWS security services
+- Create a new AWS user with an attatched IAM policy that allows them to setup AWS security services
+- Create a IAM role for my Splunk EC2 instance to allow it to pull logs from these AWS services
 - Create a Terraform script that builds out the following AWS services for monitoring: Guard Duty, Cloud Trail, Cloudwatch, VPC flow logs, AWS config, IAM Acces Analyser

 ---